dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes+baas/index.md

 * delete note

-We've been using Immutable.js methods, but now we need to push our note state up to Firebase instead.
+We've been using Immutable.js methods for our state changes, but now we need to push our note state up to Firebase rather than just dealing with it locally.
 What we are going to do is instead of running `setState` on our local App component `notes` state,  we are instead going to just push our changes up to Firebase.
 Then Firebase will essentially return a new notes state for us via the stuff we did above.

 Let's write these functions in our firebase module to do these ops.